SBVRTCNVRT

 The photograph is deconstructed digitally.
 Layers are separated, elements rearranged, the composition broken and rebuilt in ways the camera never intended.
 This is the first pass of collage, the first transformation.

 The digital file becomes physical.
 Printed at scale, the image gains weight, texture, presence.
-It can be held.
-It can be torn.
 This is the moment the work crosses from the screen into the world.

 The physical collage is placed face-down on a flatbed scanner.
 The scanner sees what the eye doesn't: every fiber, every shadow, every imperfection the hands left behind.
 The analog becomes digital again, carrying the residue of its physical life.

 The cycle begins again.
-Print, tear, scan, print.
-Each iteration adds another layer of transformation.
+Print, paint, scan, print.
+Tear something, rebuild it, scan it, print it, paint over it.
+Each iteration adds another layer.
 Some works pass through this loop three times.
 Some pass through it ten.
-The process continues until the work reaches a state where further iteration would subtract rather than add.
+The process continues until further iteration would subtract rather than add.

 The finished work is output as a giclée print on Hahnemühle Photo Rag 308gsm, archival matte paper that holds detail without gloss or interference.
 Each print is hand-signed and numbered in a limited edition.